Shakira videography

-Colombian singer and songwriter Shakira has released 64 music videos, 5 live albums, 8 films, and 4 documentaries.
+Colombian singer-songwriter Shakira has released 64 music videos, 5 live albums, 8 films, and 4 documentaries.

 In 1991, Shakira signed a recording contract with Sony Music Colombia and released her debut album Magia (1991).
 Three music videos were directed for the album.
 Only one music video was directed for her second album, Peligro.
 Shakira has refused to allow the re-release of any videos from her first two albums due to their "immaturity".
 In 1994, Shakira made her acting debut playing Luisa Maria in the Colombian telenovela El Oasis.
 Shakira's first major music video was for "Estoy Aquí", directed by Simón Brand, for her third album Pies Descalzos.
 The video depicts a barn during the various weather seasons, and shows Shakira performing the song, accompanied with a guitar.
 The following single, "¿Dónde Estás Corazón?", three music videos.
 Directors for the video included Oscar Azula, Julian Torres, Gustavo Garzón, and Camilo Falcon.
 Garzón also directed videos for upcoming singles "Pies Descalzos, Sueños Blancos" and "Un Poco de Amor" from the same album, whereas Juan Carlos Martin directed the video for the 1997 single "Se Quiere, Se Mata".

 In 2000, Shakira released her first video album, MTV Unplugged.
 Five videos were directed for Shakira's fourth studio album Dónde Están los Ladrones?.
 Gustavo Garzón directed videos for "Ciega, Sordomuda", "Inevitable" and "No Creo".
 Cuban director Emilio Estefan directed the video for "Tú", and Mark Kohr directed "Ojos Así".
 Austrian film director Francis Lawrence directed both the English and Spanish versions of "Whenever, Wherever", the lead single from her fifth album Laundry Service.
 The video uses a green screen, and features Shakira surrounded by the earth's natural wonders.
 The following single, "Underneath Your Clothes" was directed by American photographer Herb Ritts and it was the second to last he directed before his death.